JunayedMiah/Student-Dropout-Prediction/README.md

 ## Dataset

 OULAD: 7 modules, over 32,000 students.
 The core file is `studentVle.csv`, which logs every click a student makes on the Virtual Learning Environment, joined with `studentInfo.csv` for demographics and the target label.
-Final result "Fail" or "Withdrawn" is mapped to dropout (1), "Pass" or "Distinction" to non dropout (0).
+Final result "Fail" or "Withdrawn" is mapped to dropout (1), "Pass" or "Distinction" to non dropout (0). (link: https://www.kaggle.com/datasets/anlgrbz/student-demographics-online-education-dataoulad)

 ## Workflow